 7. Use performance reviews to teach, inspire, and guide

-There are some advantages with performance reviews that don’t exist with any other communication opportunity with employees.
+There are some advantages to performance reviews that don’t exist with any other communication opportunity with employees.
 Here are the advantages.

 - Since it’s an ongoing record, progress can be more openly discussed and analyzed.